datta-TG/TensorFlowResnet-IBMCloud/README.md

 ![Screenshot](StoragePaid1.PNG)

-## Step 3: Install PyTorch
+## Step 3: Install TensorFlow Resnet

-* Click on the search section at the top of the main page, type PyTorch, and click on it.
+* Click on the search section at the top of the main page, type TensorFlow Resnet, and click on it.

 ![Screenshot](tensor1.PNG)